IHP Climate Change: The Politics of Food, Water, and Energy

 United States: California

-Vietnam: Ho Chi Minh City, Central Highlands, Mekong River Delta
+Vietnam: Ho Chi Minh City, Mekong River Delta, Hanoi

-Students will be based in the port city of Rabat, Morocco’s capital and political and diplomatic center, and will travel to other important sites within the country.
-They will visit Casablanca, Morocco’s largest city and economic center, and have an excursion to the Atlas Mountains, a mountain range rich in natural resources and home to many species unique in Africa.
-Students will also visit the Sahara where they can observe a desert climate and the ways in which animals and humans living in the Sahara have adapted to that climate.
+Students are based in the port city of Rabat, Morocco’s capital and political and diplomatic center, and travel to other important sites within the country.
+They visit Casablanca, Morocco’s largest city and economic center, and have an excursion to the Atlas Mountains, where they study issues around water and development.
+Further north, in Tetuan, students visit a major wind farm.

-Students will be based in Cochabamba, one of Bolivia’s most socially progressive cities and, in 2000, the location of successful protests against the privatization of water.
-They will take excursions to La Paz, Bolivia’s seat of government; Lake Titicaca, which, since 2000, has experienced consistently receding water levels because of changes in climate; the mining town Potosí, one of the highest cities in the world; and Salar de Uyuni, the world’s largest salt flat.
+Students are based in Cochabamba, one of Bolivia’s most socially progressive cities and, in 2000, the location of successful protests against the privatization of water.
+They take excursions to La Paz, Bolivia’s seat of government, and Lake Titicaca, which, since 2000, has experienced consistently receding water levels because of changes in climate.
+Bolivia is a politically complex country; on one hand it has very strong social movements, has elected the first indigenous president in the world, and has passed a new constitution that recognizes the “rights of Mother Earth.”
+On the other hand, Bolivia’s economy is still structurally dependent on mining and exporting natural gas.

 Duration: Fall or Spring, 15 weeks